vipulllll/feeldpi-calculator/README.md

 3. Select your target game and desired DPI.
 4. The matching sensitivity is shown automatically.

-## 🚀 Publish Online
-You can publish it using [GitHub Pages](https://pages.github.com/).
-Just upload this file to a GitHub repo and enable Pages from settings.

 ---

 Made with ❤️ by a gamer for gamers.